opensvc/docs.opensvc.com/source/agent.scheduler.rst

 Any task (except sync tasks) execution in its subprocess is delayed by a random few seconds to level collector load spikes caused by time-synchronized nodes actions being validated at the same time.
 For example, on a 1000 agent population with pushasset schedule set to ``00:00-02:00@120``, ~90 agents will execute the action at 00:00.
 The random delay ensures the collector won't receive all 90 data payloads at the same second.

-Display the schedules
+Display the Schedules
 =====================

-Node schedule
+Node Schedule
 +++++++++++++

 ::